Doctoral Programme

 – I’ve already obtained a doctorate from university XYZ.
 Am I still eligible to apply for a doctoral position at ETH?

-The programme is aimed at those wishing to obtain a doctorate and therefore does not support people who have already obtained a PhD elsewhere.
+The program is aimed at those wishing to obtain a doctorate and therefore does not support people who have already obtained a PhD elsewhere.
 We would recommend you consider research positions at postdoctoral level.

 FEES